ForbesLindesay/browserify-middleware/README.md

 - `options.insertGlobals` - set to true to always insert `process`, `global` etc. without analysing the AST for faster builds but larger bundles (Note that `options.minify` may cause the globals to be removed again anyway) (default: false)
 - `options.detectGlobals` - set to false to skip adding `process`, `global` etc.  Setting this to false may break more npm modules (default: true).
 - `options.debug` - Should source maps be enabled for easier debugging (default: `false` in production `true` in development)
+- `options.standalone` - Generate a standalone build (in a [umd](https://github.com/ForbesLindesay/umd) wrapper) with this name, you probably don't want this.

 ## License